kristapsdz/openradtool/README.md

 Why is *kwebapp* handy?
 It removes a lot of "boilerplate" code querying the database and allocating objects.
 Some more features:

-- automagic foreign key "inner joins" on returned structures
-- functions generated for updates, inserts, and queries
+- Functions generated for modifying (updates), allocating (inserts), and accessing (queries).
+- Automagic foreign key "INNER JOIN" when accessing structures.
+You specify nested structures in your configuration file, and *kwebapp* creates the "join" functionality when querying for those objects.
-- iterator (function callback), list (queue), and unique queries
+- Several types of accessors: iterator-based (function callback), list-based (queue), and unique (selecting on unique fields).
-- querying on nested fields (foreign key references)
-- support for row identifiers, unique fields, and null fields
-- well-formed, readable C output
-- documentation in generated C and SQL output
+- Well-formed, readable C and SQL output describing functions (if applicable), variables, structures, and so on.
-- difference engine between configuration helps database updates be reasonable
+- "Difference calculator" between configuration files helps database updates be reasonable by providing the necessary "ALTER TABLE" and so on to help with versioning.
+(Also protects against accidental incompatible changes.)
-- password support with automatic hashing
+- Beyond the usual native type support, also supports "password" type that has automatic hashing mechanism built-in during selection from and insertion into the database.
+- Several different types of SQL query (and update) operators.

 This repository mirrors the main repository on [BSD.lv](https://www.bsd.lv).
 It is still very much under development!